Fighting Biden virus aid, GOP rekindles Obama-era strategy | WTOP

 So far, public support for Biden’s approach to the pandemic is high.
 Overall, 70% of Americans back the Democratic president’s handling of the virus response, including 44% of Republicans, according to a new poll from The Associated Press-NORC Center for Public Affairs Research.

-Biden and the Democrats backing him warn that now is not the time to let up on aid — better to risk doing too much, than too little.
+Biden and Democrats warn that now is not the time to let up on aid, and that it’s better to risk doing too much than too little.
 They say the costs of paring back the rescue risk stalling out the economic recovery, as many believe happened in 2009.

 “When the house is in flames, you don’t argue about how much of the fire to put out,” said Sen. Patty Murray, D-Wash., during Friday’s session.